 - giving more guidance to providers in how they assess students' requests for transfer to another provider, while maintaining the existing six month transfer restriction period.

-The Government looks forward to receiving submissions from education institutions, peak bodies, international students and all other interested parties on the proposed changes.
-All submissions will be considered in finalising provisions on the National Code.
+The Government received over 100 submissions from education institutions, peak bodies, international students and all other interested parties on the proposed changes.

 In December 2015, the Parliament passed changes to the Education Services for Overseas Students Act 2000 (ESOS Act).